Faculty: Division of Nephrology and Hypertension

 - Postdoctoral IRTA Fellow: NIDDK, NIH, 2010

-Distinguished Professor of Medicine and Vice Chair for Research
+Professor and Vice Chair for Research, Department of Medicine

 - PhD Degree: Biochemistry, University of Maryland, Baltimore 1987